NVL-Lab/NVL-Lab.github.io/index.md

 {% capture text %}

 Discover what our lab is all about!
-We specialize in the field of neuroprosthetics, delving into the complexities of learning.
-Through our research, we aim to create innovative neuroprosthetic designs that will pave the way for more effective treatment options.
+Our research is aimed at uncovering the neural mechanisms of learning and developing innovative neuroprosthetic designs, paving the way for more effective treatment options.

 {%
   include button.html